Super NES Classic Edition: Criticism of availability

 Nintendo of America CEO Reggie Fils-Aimé stated in September 2017 that people should not buy SNES Classic pre-orders from scalpers, and suggested SNES Classics would be readily available.
 He also stated that the company was not trying to create artificial scarcity, saying that the issues with pre-orders were "outside our control".
 Nintendo has also stated that there would be more SNES Classics available on launch day than the entire amount of NES Classics that were shipped in 2016, and that shipments would continue into 2018 unlike originally planned due to high demand.

 With the Super NES Classic Edition, Nintendo originally said that although they were prepared to produce significantly more Super NES Classics than NES Classics, they would be halting production at the end of 2017.
 Due to overwhelming demand, Nintendo changed their plans, with Reggie Fils-Aimé confirming the continued production of the system throughout 2018 alongside announcing the return of the NES Classic in 2018, which many people were unable to get after scalpers bought masses of them and resold them for much more than their MSRP.
 Fils-Aimé also discouraged consumers from buying from these scalpers and said there would be plenty stock of both NES and SNES.
 In May 2018, Nintendo of America announced via Twitter that both consoles would be in stock throughout the second half of 2018, with the NES Classic returning to stores on June 29.

 On December 13, 2018, Reggie Fils-Aimé affirmed that both the NES and SNES Classic Editions will not be restocked after the 2018 holiday season, nor does Nintendo anticipate producing any similar mini-console version of its other home consoles in the future.

 Reception

-Despite slightly criticizing its library of titles and issues carried over from the NES Classic, IGNs Jonathon Dornbush praised the Super NES Classic's features and enjoyability.
+Despite criticizing its library of games and issues carried over from the NES Classic, IGNs Jonathon Dornbush praised the Super NES Classic's features and enjoyability.
 Eurogamer praised the games library, the selection of border arts, the improved scaling over the NES Classic Mini, and the support of 60 Hz as well as the fact that there are now two controllers with longer cables in the scope of delivery in contrast to the NES Classic Mini.
 Eurogamer also found the emulation of the SNES Classic Mini to be superior to that of the Virtual Console.
 IGN rated the SNES Classic Mini 8.5 out of 10 points, praising the included games, the image quality, the longer controller cables and the rewind feature.